 Federal PLUS Loans

 Federal PLUS Loans are made through the Department of Education.
-Loans cover the cost of attendance minus any other aid receive.
-Borrowers must not have an adverse credit history.
+Loans cover the cost of attendance minus any other aid receive, which is reflected in the allowance listed on the financial aid award.
+Borrowers must apply at studentloans.gov and not have an adverse credit history.
 Students must also complete the FAFSA in order to receive a Federal PLUS Loan.
 For complete information on Federal PLUS Loans, visit studentaid.ed.gov.

 Federal Direct Parent Loans for Dependent Undergraduate Students (PLUS)